Mick Ebeling

-Mick Ebeling (born November 14, 1973) is an American inventor, entrepreneur, author, speaker and philanthropist who focuses on developing groundbreaking technology that benefits humanity.
-Ebeling is the recipient of the Muhammad Ali Humanitarian of the Year Award and was named as one of the “Top 50 Most Creative People” by Fortune Magazine, a WIRED Agent of Change, 2x SXSW Innovation Award winner, a 2x Tribeca Disruptor Award winner, and the only person to receive TIME Magazine’s Top Invention of the Year 2 times - for the Eyewriter in 2010 and Bento in 2021.
+Mick Ebeling (born June 26, 1970) is an American innovator, entrepreneur, author, speaker and philanthropist who focuses on developing technology that benefits humanity.
+Ebeling is the recipient of the Muhammad Ali Humanitarian of the Year Award and was named as one of the Top 50 Most Creative People by Fortune Magazine, a Wired Agent of Change, two time SXSW Innovation Award winner, a two time Tribeca Disruptor Award winner, and the only person to have three inventions recognized on Time magazine’s Best Inventions list – for the Eyewriter in 2010, Bento in 2021, and Music: Not Impossible in 2023.

-Ebeling is the founder and CEO of Not Impossible Labs, social tech incubator whose stated mission is to “create technology for the sake of humanity.”
-To date, 3 companies have been spun off from the incubator: Bento, Music:Not Impossible, and Vibrohealth.
-Ebeling is also founded the nonprofit organization The Not Impossible Foundation.
+Ebeling is the founder and CEO of Not Impossible Labs, a social tech incubator whose stated mission is to "create technology for the sake of humanity".
+Three companies have been spun off from the incubator: Bento, Music:Not Impossible, and Vibrohealth.
+Ebeling also founded the nonprofit organization The Not Impossible Foundation.

 Not Impossible Labs

-Mick Ebeling has stated that he has “made it his life mission to make the impossible not impossible” and so, in 2011, he founded Not Impossible Labs, a tech incubator and think tank whose philosophy revolves around identifying absurdities and developing solutions designed to end these absurdities with technology.
-The company’s projects tend to cater to a central character and solve their problem, following the belief that if you find out how to help one person, you can help many with the same solution.
+Mick Ebeling has stated that he has "made it his life mission to make the impossible not impossible" and so, in 2011, he founded Not Impossible Labs, a tech incubator and think tank whose philosophy revolves around identifying absurdities and developing solutions designed to end these absurdities with technology.
+The company's projects tend to cater to a central character and solve their problem, following the belief that if you find out how to help one person, you can help many with the same solution.
 Not Impossible Labs’ first project, and also the impetus for its foundation, was the EyeWriter.

 In April 2009, Ebeling flew five programmers and hackers from Graffiti Research Lab, Free Art and Technology Lab, and openFrameworks to Los Angeles and in the living room of his home created the EyeWriter, an open source, DIY device which enables individuals with paralysis to communicate and create art using only the movement of their eyes.

 The EyeWriter project was conceptualized and first created for Tempt One, a Los Angeles-based graffiti artist who was diagnosed with Amyotrophic lateral sclerosis (ALS) in 2003.
 Tempt One wrote his first piece of graffiti after seven years using the EyeWriter on April 10, 2009.
-Ebeling's March 2011 TED talk: The invention that unlocked the locked-in artist discusses the creation of The EyeWriter and Ebeling's mission to raise public awareness and inspire ideas that encourage change.
-With no technical background in ocular recognition technology, Ebeling asks the question: “If not now, then when?
-If not me, then who?”
+Ebeling's March 2011 TED talk "The invention that unlocked the locked-in artist" discusses the creation of The EyeWriter and Ebeling's mission to raise public awareness and inspire ideas that encourage change.

-TIME magazine called it one of the “50 Best Inventions of 2010,” and the device is now part of the permanent collection of New York’s Museum of Modern Art (MoMA).
-Ebeling is also the executive producer of the documentary film "Getting Up: The Tempt One Story", winner of the Audience Award at the 2011 Slamdance Film Festival.
+Time magazine called it one of the "50 Best Inventions of 2010", and the device is now part of the permanent collection of New York's Museum of Modern Art (MoMA).
+Ebeling is also the executive producer of the documentary film Getting Up: The Tempt One Story, winner of the Audience Award at the 2011 Slamdance Film Festival.